 This page and its companion pages discuss the macro, or better, close-up, abilities of the Sony RX100 M4.
 Although the camera has a macro mode (allowing shots from 5 cm), I would not call these photos "macros" and therefore use the term "close-up."

-This page calculates the magnification of the Sony RX100 M4 and presents sample photos that demonstrate its close-up abilities.
+This page investigates the minimum object width for the Sony RX100 M4 under various conditions (in my opinion this tells you more than the maximum magnification) and presents sample photos that demonstrate the camera's close-up abilities.

-Ricoh's small sensor cameras, including the GRs, are extremely good macro shooters.
+Ricoh's small sensor cameras, including the "old" GRs, are extremely good macro shooters.
 The Ricoh R and CX series as well as the Ricoh GXR S10 and particularly, P10 camera units demonstrate what is possible (see elsewhere on this site).
 Having a 1" sensor (size: 13.2 x 8.8 mm), the Sony RX100 M4 cannot really compete with these small-sensor cameras.
-On this page, I calculate the cameras magnification, will look how it fares in comparison to the Sony RX100 M1, and will provide some sample close-up photos.
+On this page, I test the minimum object width for the camera, calculate its magnification, and provide some sample close-up photos.

 Sony does not disclose the maximum possible magnification for the RX100 M4 in macro mode.
 I took a few test shots (see some examples below) with manual focus and found a minimum object width of